GeoDiv: Framework for Measuring Geographical Diversity in Text-to-Image Models¶

 Limitations & Future Work¶

-- Coverage is limited to 16 countries and 10 entities; extending to more regions may reveal additional bias patterns.
+- Coverage is currently limited to 16 countries and 10 entities; expansion to more regions may reveal new bias patterns.

 Related Work & Insights¶

-- vs. Vendi-Score: Vendi-Score measures only visual variation and cannot capture the socioeconomic dimension.
+- vs. Vendi-Score: Vendi-Score only measures visual variation and cannot capture socio-economic dimensions.

-- vs. GRADE: GRADE evaluates diversity only for everyday objects and does not address the complexity of the geographical dimension.
+- vs. GRADE: GRADE only evaluates the diversity of everyday objects and does not address the complexity of geographical dimensions.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ First framework to decompose geographical diversity into four interpretable dimensions via SEVI + VDI.
+- Novelty: ⭐⭐⭐⭐ First to decompose geographical diversity into SEVI+VDI four-dimensional evaluation.

 - Experimental Thoroughness: ⭐⭐⭐⭐⭐ 160K images, large-scale human validation, multi-model and multi-country comparisons.